diminutive/idea.sources00/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# raadle.humm
+# idea.sources00

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of raadle.humm is to …
+The goal of idea.sources00 is to get data with IDEA tools, see script in data-raw/ this is triggered by github actions.

 ## Example